mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

   - biology
 ---

-_THIS POST IS CURRENTLY UNDER CONSTRUCTION_
+_Cells are crowded spaces packed with biomolecules colliding and interacting with one another.
+Despite this chaotic environment, biologists routinely describe intracellular functions using the clean mathematical language of networks.
+In this post I will attempt to reconcile these two seemingly contradictory perspectives of the cell.
+This post will serve as a first part in a series of blog posts I hope to write where I will collect and connect some of the works that have helped me better "intuit" biology as a person coming to biology from the field of computer science._

 Introduction
 ------------

 As a computer scientist working in biomedical research, I have had to develop my biology knowledge on the fly.
-Over the course of this effort, there have been certain concepts, articles, figures, and other bodies of work that provided notable step-functions in my ability to "intuit" biological systems. (my use of the word "intuit" is quite strained here, but I digress).
+Over the course of this effort, there have been certain concepts, articles, and other bodies of work that led to notable step-functions in my ability to "intuit" biological systems.
+(Given the staggering complexity of biology, my use of the word "intuit" is quite strained here, but I digress).
 In this series of blog posts, I will collect some of these works and attempt to connect them together conceptually.
 I hope this series serves others who are on a similar journey as I am!

 In the first post of this series, I will attempt to tie two seemingly contradictory ideas together:

 1. Cells are densely packed, chaotic places
-2. We can describe cellular processes with the clean language of [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)
+2. We can describe cellular processes using the clean language of [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)

 I will begin by discussing the visual depictions of cells by [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell).
 Dr. Goodsell is a structural biologist at the Scripps Research Institute and Rutgers University and is well known for his scientifically accurate depictions of cells and the molecules that they are comprised of.
 [His work](https://ccsb.scripps.edu/goodsell/) is both educational and beautiful and helped expand my understanding of biology.